 Techniques such as doubling up on the base layers (long and short sleeve T’s worn together), or wearing a mid-layer vest have been particularly helpful for many kids and teens.

-For your campers outer layers, such as their water-resistant jacket, it is okay to wear something that is a couple of sizes larger.
-It will still work to trap the heat, and will provide a lot of more life as it will endure many more camp seasons.
+For your campers outer protection layers (such as their water-resistant jacket), it is okay to wear something that is a couple of sizes larger.
+It will still work to trap their body heat, and will provide a lot more life as it will endure many more summer camp seasons.

 What About the Raingear at Kids Summer Camps?

 Weather at summer camp can be unpredictable, especially in mountain areas.
 It is highly important that your kid always have ready access to the right raingear just in case nature decides to throw a bit of a curve ball.

 There is a ton of information to share on this important topic alone.
 So we’ve decided that it deserved its own dedicated post.
 Check it out – How to Pick your Kids Raincoats for Summer Camp & Beyond.

 Cotton is comfortable, retains moisture, dries very slowly, and draws heat away from the body.

 Therefore in hotter and drier outdoor locations, cotton will actually be more effective in keeping your young camper cool and comfortable in the heat.
 It also provides decent sun protection.

 Cotton also doesn’t damage natural coastal features like the chemicals found in sunscreen and treated clothing.

 Synthetics (nylon, polyester, fleece etc.) are more water resistant, dry far quicker, retain more body heat, and are far more durable.